-Jonathan A. Cipriani is an associate who serves as coverage and litigation counsel to foreign and domestic insurers in matters involving professional liability coverage, including D&O and E&O coverage disputes arising from derivative actions, securities fraud class actions, and mortgage fraud related claims.
+Jonathan A. Cipriani is a partner who serves as coverage and litigation counsel to foreign and domestic insurers in matters involving professional liability coverage, including D&O and E&O coverage disputes arising from derivative actions, securities fraud class actions, and mortgage fraud related claims.
 Jon represents insurers and reinsurers in disputes in state and federal courts across the country and in domestic and international arbitrations.

 Jon also has experience in marine insurance and maritime issues.
 He has published articles on the enforcement of foreign arbitration clauses in Protection & Indemnity Club Rules, the scope of available damages under the Death on the High Seas Act, and the contractual right to an examination under oath in marine property damage investigations.
 Jon is a member of the Young Shipping Professionals of New York and the Chicago Ocean Marine Association.

 From 2009 to 2010, Jon served as a law clerk to Judge K. Michael Moore of the U.S. District Court for the Southern District of Florida.
 Jon previously worked at a Miami law firm, where his practice focused on litigating directors and officers coverage disputes.
 Jon began his career at a New York law firm where his practice focused on securities and general commercial litigation.

 In 2018, Jon was selected to the Illinois Rising Stars list, a peer review designation recognizing no more than 2.5 percent of Illinois lawyers under the age of 40.

 Stefan Woodson v.
 Darwin Select Insurance Co., Case No. 14-580 (E.D.
 Va.)
 Defended U.S. insurer in third-party claimant’s declaratory judgment action seeking coverage under blended professional liability policy and umbrella liability policy